Body Friendly Design The Principles of Kitchen Ergonomics

 What good kitchen designers aim for in applying ergonomics to a kitchen is a flexible, adaptable space in which work can be done with minimum wasted effort and maximum efficiency.

-As first discovered by Lillian Gilbreth nearly 100 years ago, movement is minimized if the kitchen is arranged in task centers organized around the three main meal preparation activities: preparation, cooking, and clean-up.
+As first documented by Lillian Gilbreth more than a century ago, movement is minimized if the kitchen is arranged in task centers organized around the three main meal activities: preparation, cooking, and cleanup.

-Food preparation takes place at a work surface — countertop or table — that is large enough for the task.
-Everything required to complete preparation should be right at hand, including ingredients and the utensils required to prepare a meal for cooking.
+Food preparation takes place at a work surface—countertop or table—that is large enough for the task.
+Everything required to complete preparation should be right at hand, including ingredients and the utensils needed to prepare a meal for cooking.

 Once the meal has been prepared, it is cooked.
 The cooking center includes the range, oven, and microwave.
 Again, everything required to cook the meal should be immediately available: pots, pans, all utensils, and the platters and bowls in which the meal will be served.